zzehli/study-notes/data structure and algorithm/algorithm.md

                 del dict_s[s[left]]
         return ret
     ```
-* use a counter to keep track of the comparisons: https://leetcode.com/problems/find-all-anagrams-in-a-string/solutions/92007 sliding-window-algorithm-template-to-solve-all-the-leetcode-substring-search-problem/comments/857083
+* use a counter to keep track of the comparisons: https://leetcode.com/problems/find-all-anagrams-in-a-string/solutions/92007/sliding-window-algorithm-template-to-solve-all-the-leetcode-substring-search-problem/comments/857083
+### 2273 Find Resultant Array After removing anagrams (hashtable)
+* use an array to count letters in an anagram and compare the array or use tuple for hashtable
 ## Trie

 ### 208 Implement Trie (Prefix Tree)